Interior evolution of regular Schwarzschild black holes: Interior evolution.

 \item Formation Mechanism: What processes could produce these non-singular spacetime geometries?

 \item Evolutionary Fate: Once formed, does their evolution preserve regularity, or could singularities eventually develop?

-\end{itemize} To address these questions, while not claiming definitive resolution, we now investigate the dynamical extension of these solutions.
+\end{itemize} To address these questions, while not claiming definitive resolution, we now investigate the {time dependent} extension of these solutions.
 We begin by rewriting the metric~\eqref{metric} in Eddington-Finkelstein form by introducing the ingoing null coordinate $v$, defined through $dv=dt+dr/f$, which yields

 Next, we generalize the mass function to a fully generic time-dependent form